RifaatMZ/Bckup/README.md

 # Bckup

-Checks Whether The Source Folder Is Updated Or Not And Copy's The Updated Files To The Destination.
+Check's Whether The Source Folder Is Updated Or Not And Copy's The Updated Files To The Destination.

 cargo run [source dir] [destination dir]